kemsky/creality-k1-xy-rails-mod/README.md

 This mode uses `POWGE` 7.7 mm belt and corresponding idler pulleys.
 You can use 6 mm belt with stock idlers if you add washers to compensate height differences (`POWGE` idlers have 10.4 mm height), also you can use `F604ZZ` flanged bearings (not tested).

 You have to remove stock motor pulleys.
-You can use a bearing puller to do that (some people use printed pullers e.g. [pulley puller](https://www.printables.com/model/515503-pulley-puller), you have to be careful to avoid damage to motor shafts.
-If pulleys sit too tight you can use dremel and make cuts to relax pulleys.
+You can use a bearing puller to do that (some people use printed pullers e.g. [pulley puller](https://www.printables.com/model/515503-pulley-puller)).
+If pulleys sit too tight you can use dremel and make cuts to relax pulleys. you have to be careful to avoid damage to motor shafts

 I used 20T motor pulleys for 15 mm belt (`rotation_distance` needs to be adjusted to `40` and `driver_SGTHRS` must be tuned `printer.cfg`).